twocentstudios/twocentstudios.github.com/_posts/2024-04-09-indie-game-devlog-05.markdown

 The constraints of "looks good" but "doesn't take forever to make" still don't give me a lot of direction.
 I guess that's where my personal taste comes into play.

 I've been enjoying all sorts of "hand-crafted" looks lately.
-Imitating certain real-world crafty materials in 3D feels like a it doesn't have the same sort of uncanny valley that hyper-realism does.
+Imitating certain real-world crafty materials in 3D feels like it doesn't have the same sort of uncanny valley that hyper-realism does.
 Modeling clay, paper, felt, wool; these have all been used in stop-motion filmmaking since its early days.
 By picking one material it'll theoretically be easier for me to keep to a theme, optimize performance, and optimize development time.

 {% caption_img /images/devlog05-01.jpg I love the commitment to craft materials and diorama lighting in Yoshi's Crafted World. %}